 There will not be a telephone in your dorm room.
 Telephone calls can be made at two types of public phones: coin or card-operated booths.
 Telephone cards are available at a cost ranging from 10 to 200 rand (R) and can be bought at the post office or other shops that advertise them.
-Note that prices differ according to the time of the day that you call: Standard Time is from 7:00AM to 7:00PM on Mondays to Fridays, and Callmore Time (cheaper) is 7:00PM to 7:00AM on Mondays to Fridays and the whole of Saturday and Sunday.
+Note that prices differ according to the time of the day that you phone: Standard Time is from 7:00 a.m. to 7:00 p.m. on Mondays to Fridays, and Callmore Time (cheaper) is 7:00 p.m. to 7:00 a.m. on Mondays to Fridays and the whole of Saturday and Sunday.
 Landline calls are charged at R0,72 per minute during Standard Time and R0,36 during Callmore Time.
 International phone calls are more expensive.
-On weekdays between 8:00AM and 8:00PM, the cost ranges between about R4 and R12 per minute - depending on the country.
-Note that calls are cheaper during off-peak time: after 8:00PM and before 8:00AM, and on weekends from 8:00PM on a Friday to 8:00AM on a Monday.
+On weekdays between 8:00 a.m. and 8:00 p.m., the cost ranges between about R4 and R12 per minute - depending on the country.
+Note that calls are cheaper during off-peak time: after 8:00 p.m. and before 8:00 a.m., and on weekends from 8:00 p.m. on Friday to 8:00 a.m. on Monday.

-To make an international call from South Africa, dial 00 then the U.S. country code 1 and then the number you wish to call including the area code.
+To make an international call from South Africa, dial 09 then the U.S. country code.
 If you are having trouble making a call, you can also dial Telekom, the national South African phone company, at 0903 for international directory assistance.